JackyChiu/bounded/README.md

 }
 ```

+## Why
+Go is designed with lightweight concurrency primitives.
+Goroutines model concurrent tasks that could be executed by calling `go`.
+Much programs end up having boundless concurrency and as a result they comes with producing a significant amount of overhead.

+## Synchronization And Error Capture
 Pool provides some simple synchronization and error capturing abilities too.
 Developers can wait for all goroutines in the pool to complete and exit with
 `Wait()`.
 If an error occurs in the pool, it's capture and the goroutines are